zzadxz/RATTM/README.md

 ### 3. Install Python Dependencies

-With the virtual environment activated, install the required Python dependencies:
+Staying in the root, with the virtual environment activated, install the required Python dependencies:

 ```bash
 pip install -r requirements.txt